by John W. Ritenbaugh (1932-2023)

 You did not choose Me, but I chose you and appointed you that you should go and bear fruit, and that your fruit should remain, that whatever you ask the Father in My name He may give you.

 Verse 16 briefly touches on the quality of fruit God desires.
-It implies that the disciples should be rich in good works and be striving to produce fruit that endures.
+It implies that the disciples should be rich in good works and strive to produce fruit that endures.
 God wants the fruit to endure both within themselves (by taking on God's character) and in others (in conversions so that the church grows and continues).

 The Fruit of the Spirit